Another badbartopia email spoofer,

 I assume Godaddy just didn't do the legwork to determine that the emails weren't actually coming from my email account and the aforementioned scum bellies were just spoofing my email address as the sender (something that's not difficult at all to do).
 But maybe I'm wrong - the messages stopped coming in by the end of the day on May 12, so maybe the password change did thwart them somehow.
 Or maybe Godaddy did something.
 I don't know.

-So if you're only of the lucky email recipients coming here to see why you got malware email from my domain, hello.
+So if you're one of the lucky email recipients coming here to see why you got malware email from my domain, hello.
 And don't blame me.

 The Land of Disney!